willowec/pressure-mat/tests/dummy_MAX11643BEEG/Readme.md

 # Dummy MAX1164BEEG

 An approximation of the MAX1164BEEG ADC that runs on the rpi pico.
-This is used to test the embedded code of the pressure mat project during development
+This was used to test the embedded code of the pressure mat project during its early development.

 ## Usage